bshoshany/thread-pool/README.md

 ### Submitting tasks with arguments and receiving a future

 As stated in the previous section, tasks submitted using `submit_task()` cannot have any arguments.
-However, it is easy to submit tasks with argument either by wrapping the function in a lambda or using lambda captures directly.
+However, it is easy to submit tasks with arguments either by wrapping the function in a lambda or using lambda captures directly.
 The following is an example of submitting a pre-defined function with arguments by wrapping it in a lambda:

 ```cpp
 #include "BS_thread_pool.hpp" // BS::thread_pool